deadlydog/Blasteroid/ReadMe.md

 Most of the graphics and sound effects were made by me, but the music and some of the graphics are from 3rd party sources.

 Feel free to check out the source code :)

-## Get it

-[Download it](Installers/) and check it out.
-To ensure everything works properly, it's recommended you use the `Blasteroid Installer.exe`.
-If you don't want to 'install' the game, you can instead download the `Blasteroid Executable.zip` and run the `Blasteroid.exe`, although the fonts may not display correctly.

-## Requirements

-You will need at least DirectX 8.1 installed to play the game.